Higher-order Sobolev and Rellich inequalities via iterated Talenti's principle: An Iterated Talenti's principle

 \end{proof}

-\begin{remark} We note that the non-iterated version of Talenti's principle is available on Finsler manifolds with non-negative weighted Ricci curvature (see Mester~\cite{mestertalenti}) and on the so-called \(\mathsf{RCD}(0,N)\) spaces (see Wu~\cite{wu2025almost}).
-Depending on the way of symmetrization (cf.~Remark~\ref{rem:alternativesym}), inequality~\eqref{eq:prelim:chenli:ineq} may also be written in the form \(u^\sharp\le v\), which is the case in~\cite{chen2023talenti}~\&~\cite{mestertalenti}.
-For simplicity, our results are presented on Riemannian manifolds; however, by following their line of thought, one may extend them to the aforementioned settings, taking into account the technicalities of corresponding spaces. \end{remark}
+\begin{remark} We note that Fontana, Morpurgo, and Qin~\cite{fontana2024sharp} used a version of the above iterated Talenti's principle for Green functions (and Navier boundary conditions) on Riemannian manifolds having Euclidean volume growth.
+We also note that the non-iterated version of Talenti's principle is available on Finsler manifolds with non-negative weighted Ricci curvature (see Mester~\cite{mestertalenti}) and on the so-called \(\mathsf{RCD}(0,N)\) spaces (see Wu~\cite{wu2025almost}).
+For simplicity, our results are presented on Riemannian manifolds, but could be extended to the aforementioned settings. \end{remark}